victorhugobarbosa/victorhugobarbosa/README.md

 </p>

 ## About me 👨‍🎓
-  💻 3rd year student at Technical High School of Unicamp - Campinas.
-18yo and a lover of technology and games, learning a little more every day
+  💻 First-year Computer Science student at UNIP.
+Completed a technical course at the Technical High School of Unicamp - Campinas.
+18 years old, technology and gaming enthusiast, always learning something new every day.

 ## Knowledge 👾